Last Modified On: December 10, 2024

 For example, if the Project Start Date is set to June 3, 2024 and we reschedule a task to start on June 10, 2024, it will automatically populate a start-no-earlier-than constraint and the constraint date is the same date as the task start date.
 This prevents the scheduling engine from rescheduling the task start date according to the project start date.

-If you remove the start-no-earlier-than (SNET) constraint, the scheduling engine will reschedule the task as soon as possible based on project start date.
+If you remove the start-no-earlier-than (SNET) constraint, the scheduling engine will reschedule the task as soon as possible based on the project start date.
 This means it will reschedule the task to start on the same date as the project start date.

 Notice in the example below that if we remove the constraint, the task start date is rescheduled to the same date as the project start date of June 3, 2024.